m3g/ComplexMixtures.jl/docs/src/quickguide.md

 ### Summary

-The complete running example, therefore, should be:
+The complete running example, therefore, is:

 ```julia
 # Load packages